In the Land of 10,000 Lakes…

-About half of MN waters do not meet basic water quality standards.
+About half of Minnesota waters do not meet basic water quality standards.

 As extensive as our state’s water resources are, they are also fragile.
 Today roughly 56% do not meet basic water quality standards.
 Aquatic Invasive Species (AIS) have spread to an alarming number of Minnesota’s lakes and rivers.
 Overuse, pollution, and wastewater are now threatening the drinking water supply that many communities rely on.
 And a lack of funding to update aging water infrastructure threatens economic growth in many communities.

 In Minnesota, our lakes and rivers define our history, our livelihoods, and our future.
 Together we can protect our lakes and land for the next generation.